 - Upon admission, the client and/or legal representative will receive for review and sign, as necessary, the following:

 - Admission Agreement

-- Promise of Privacy Notice
+- Notice of Privacy Practices

 - Authorization for Release of Confidential Protected Health Information and Educational Information